Perspective | Banning the shift might not fix baseball’s problems, but it’s worth an experiment

-So, then, the question: Are you for banning defensive shifts in baseball, or against it?
+So, then, the question: Are you for banning defensive shifts in baseball or against it?

 Simple, right?
 Except the more you think about it, the more complex it gets.
 My unwavering opinion in initially mulling this over was: I have no idea, but baseball so desperately needs more action that anything is worth trying.

-What we do know is that defensive shifting — placing three infielders on one side of second base — is increasing, and it’s no longer confined to a handful of analytically-tilted teams.
+What we do know is that defensive shifting — placing three infielders on one side of second base — is increasing, and it’s no longer confined to a handful of analytically tilted teams.
 According to MLB’s Statcast data, teams shifted 12.1 percent of the time in 2017.
-Last year, that number rose to 31.4 percent.
+Last year, that number rose to 34.1 percent.
 Only one team, Atlanta, shifted on fewer than 18 percent of plate appearances.
 The Los Angeles Dodgers shifted 55 percent of the time.
 (Remind me who won the World Series?)

 Shifting, of course, is designed to stack the defense to the side where players most frequently hit the ball — normally their pull side.
-The idea is obvious: Take away hits.
-So to determine whether you want to ban shifting, you have to understand whether you’d be creating more offense.
+The idea is obvious: take away hits.
+So to determine whether you want to ban shifting, you have to understand whether you would be creating more offense.

-The answer: You would, but maybe marginally.
+The answer: You would but maybe marginally.
 Baseball Info Solutions reports shifting caused 213 would-be hits to be turned into outs in last year’s shortened 60-game season, which translates to 575 hits-to-outs over a normal, 162-game season.
 Turning those outs back into hits would result in an increase of less than 1.5 percent in a typical season.
 That doesn’t feel like a sea change.

-In talking to officials at both the team and league level, it’s interesting how much debate there is within the sport.
+In talking to officials at both the team and major league level, it’s interesting how much debate there is within the sport.
 Some people believe that even a slight uptick in base runners would beget more base runners because the presence of base runners results in more pitches in the strike zone and more fastballs to the following hitters, which would lead to more contact earlier in counts, which would result in fewer strikeouts, which might put an emphasis back on players who can hit from gap-to-gap, etc.

 Others dismiss that line of thinking as a reach.
 It’s why the four-infielders-on-the-dirt experiment is happening in the minors: to see real-life results.
 As one team’s head of baseball operations said, “A lot of this, I’m taking a wait-and-see approach.”

 What’s not up for debate: Baseball needs more action.
 Think of the sport’s most exciting plays.
 No, not the home run.
 Home runs are boring, and I’m serious about that.
 What’s more exciting, and where does more tension build: in the few seconds in which the crowd anticipates a flyball sailing over the wall?
-Or when there’s a runner on first, and a ball is hit into the right-field corner?
+Or when there’s a runner on first and a ball is hit into the right field corner?

 The former is followed by applause and a jog around the bases.
 Yawn.
-On the latter, there’s almost too many places for the eye to look: at the right fielder to see how quickly he can dig the ball out; at the runner to see where he is relative to the throw; at an infielder to see whether he cuts off the throw or lets it sail through; at the third-base coach to see whether he puts up the stop sign or wheels his arm around; at the catcher to see whether he can come up with the ball; at the on-deck hitter to see whether he’s signaling his teammate to slide; back to the runner to see whether he beats the throw.
+On the latter, there’s almost too many places for the eye to look: at the right fielder to see how quickly he can dig the ball out; at the runner to see where he is relative to the throw; at an infielder to see whether he cuts off the throw or lets it sail through; at the third base coach to see whether he puts up the stop sign or wheels his arm around; at the catcher to see whether he can come up with the ball; at the on-deck hitter to see whether he is signaling his teammate to slide; and back to the runner to see whether he beats the throw.

 Whew.
 There’s a lot going on there.
 Got excited for a minute.